edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The code specifying the type of supply chain packaging.<br/>A code specifying the type of logistics package.<br/>The code specifying the type of referenced logistics package.<br/>
+Comments: <br/>A code specifying the type of logistics package.<br/>The code specifying the type of supply chain packaging.<br/>The code specifying the type of referenced logistics package.<br/>

 Domains: